is-cute/lolisafe/README.md

 ## 🌠 Deployment
 > **Warning**
-> This branch is intended to be used for [is-cute](https://github.com/is-cute). *You will need to make modifications for personal use.*
+> This branch is intended to be used by [is-cute](https://github.com/is-cute). *You will need to make modifications for personal use.*

 You can find installation instructions in the [official repository](https://github.com/BobbyWibowo/lolisafe).